Can I migrate my existing database to Imagen?

 Yes.
 We have developed tools which allow metadata and media assets from existing archives to be imported into Imagen.

 How do I customise my database?

 Imagen is provided with a sample database that you can use, or you can customise and create your own schema.
-The database model is set out in an xml file, which you can edit to your requirements or have customized by our professional services.
+The database model is set out in an xml file, which you can edit to your requirements or have customised by our professional services.

 Can I add custom fields to the database?

 How is media stored in an Imagen database?

 Media objects (videos, images, audio files and documents) are associated with Metadata records which store the descriptive and technical data.
 The original media file plus all the proxies that Imagen creates automatically for you are usually stored together under one searchable metadata record.
 More than one set of media objects can be associated with a single metadata record.
 This makes it possible (for example) to download PDFs which are related to a particular video or audio file etc.

 What types of file can go in an Imagen archive?

 - Video and audio files - a wide range of codecs is supported.